23 R Exploratory Data Analysis Exercise

 24.4 Dimensions

-Task: Examine the dimensions of our data and data dictionary.
+Task: Examine the names and dimensions of our data and data dictionary.

 24.4.1 Data ds